wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 The above graph shows two differently tuned Kalman filters, as well as a :ref:`single-pole IIR filter <docs/software/advanced-controls/filters/linear-filter:Linear Filters>` and a :ref:`docs/software/advanced-controls/filters/median-filter:Median Filter`.
 This data was collected with a shooter over ~5 seconds, and four balls were run through the shooter (as seen in the four dips in velocity).
 While there are no hard rules on choosing good state and measurement standard deviations, they should in general be tuned to trust the model enough to reject noise while reacting quickly to external disturbances.

 Because the feedback controller computes error using the :term:`x-hat` estimated by the Kalman filter, the controller will react to disturbances only as quickly the filter's state estimate changes.
-In the above chart, the orange plot (with a state standard deviation of 3.0 and measurement standard deviation of 0.2) produced a filter that reacted quickly to disturbances while rejecting noise, while the magenta filter was barely affected by the velocity dips.
+In the above chart, the upper left plot (with a state standard deviation of 3.0 and measurement standard deviation of 0.2) produced a filter that reacted quickly to disturbances while rejecting noise, while the upper right plot shows a filter that was barely affected by the velocity dips.

 .. tabs::